Agentforce Revenue Management

 Agentforce Revenue Management Pricing: Common Questions

-Agentforce Revenue Management is priced through negotiated licensing — Salesforce doesn't publish a public rate card for ARM.
-What you pay depends on four key variables: your current Salesforce edition, whether ARM is bundled with an Agentforce Sales or Service license, total seat count, and the complexity of your CPQ configuration.
-Mountain Point scopes ARM engagements to cover both licensing and implementation so clients understand the full cost before signing.
+Agentforce Revenue Management uses negotiated licensing, and Salesforce does not publish a public rate card for ARM.
+Pricing depends on four key variables: your current Salesforce edition, whether ARM is bundled with an Agentforce Sales or Service license, total seat count, and the complexity of your CPQ configuration.
+Mountain Point scopes ARM engagements to include both licensing and implementation so clients understand the full cost before signing.

-No. Agentforce Revenue Management is Salesforce's strategic successor to CPQ — not a bundled add-on or an included upgrade.
+No. Agentforce Revenue Management is Salesforce's strategic successor to CPQ, not a bundled add-on or included upgrade.
 Moving from Salesforce CPQ to ARM is a platform migration, not a feature activation.
-It involves re-architecting your pricing and quoting logic, not simply enabling a new module.
+It requires re-architecting your pricing and quoting logic rather than simply enabling a new module.

 Not automatically.
 ARM is a separate SKU.
-Agentforce Sales licenses cover sales execution — pipeline management, opportunity workflows, and AI-assisted selling.
-Full revenue lifecycle capabilities, including quoting, pricing, contract management, and billing, require ARM as a distinct license.
+Agentforce Sales licenses support sales execution, including pipeline management, opportunity workflows, and AI-assisted selling.
+Full revenue lifecycle capabilities, such as quoting, pricing, contract management, and billing, require ARM as a separate license.

 Salesforce CPQ was primarily a per-seat model.
 Agentforce Revenue Management moves toward a consumption and outcome-oriented model.
 The bigger cost driver in most comparisons is the migration effort: ARM requires Lead-to-Cash process redesign, including re-mapping product catalogs, pricing rules, discount structures, approval workflows, and contract terms to ARM's data model.

-ARM implementation cost is driven by process complexity — not headcount or seat count.
-Key variables include product catalog size and structure, complexity of pricing and discount rules, approval tiers, integration touchpoints (ERP, billing, CRM), and whether you're migrating from CPQ or building net-new.
-ARM is a Lead-to-Cash process redesign, not a lift-and-shift.
-Mountain Point specializes in ARM implementations with a revenue process-first approach.
+ARM implementation cost is driven by process complexity, not headcount or seat count.
+Key factors include product catalog size and structure, pricing and discount rule complexity, approval tiers, integration touchpoints across ERP, billing, and CRM, and whether you are migrating from CPQ or building net-new.
+ARM is a Lead-to-Cash process redesign rather than a lift-and-shift.
+Mountain Point specializes in ARM implementations using a revenue process-first approach.

 Ready to supercharge your Quote-to-Cash workflow?